ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 {{site.data.keyword.BluSoftlayer_full}} provides the unique capability for you to provision dedicated {{site.data.keyword.baremetal_short}} so you can deploy your own VMware&reg;-based private cloud.
 For more information, see [Getting started with VMware](/docs/vmware?topic=vmware-vmware-getting-started).

-## Available options for a bare metal server
+## Advanced hardware options
 {: #options-for-bare-metal-servers}

-{{site.data.keyword.cloud_notm}} has {{site.data.keyword.baremetal_short}} options that you can customize to fit your needs.
+{{site.data.keyword.cloud_notm}} offers advanced hardware options to fit your workload needs.

-### Intel Sapphire Rapids CPU support
+### Intel Sapphire Rapids CPUs
-{: bm-sapphire-rapids-support}
+{: #bm-sapphire-rapids-support}

-You can now choose the following Intel&reg; Sapphire Rapids CPUs when you provision a bare metal server.

 Sapphire Rapids processors are currently available as a beta offering and are available in only the DAL10 data center.
 {: beta}

+You can now choose the following Intel&reg; Sapphire Rapids CPUs when you provision a bare metal server.

 | Sapphire Rapids CPU | Specifications | Memory | TPM 2.0 support |
 | --- | --- | --- | --- |
 | 8474C | 48 core, 2.1 GHz | 256 GB, 512 GB, 1024 GB, 2048 GB, 4096 GB | Yes |
+{: caption="Table 1.
+Sapphire Rapids CPU options" caption-side="top"}

 Sapphire Rapids processors support the following operating systems:
 * RHEL 8.6
 * No OS option

-### AMD CPU support
+### AMD CPUs
 {: #bm-amd-procs}

-When you provision a bare metal server, AMD EPYC&reg; "Rome" generation CPUs are now an option.
+ AMD EPYC&reg; "Rome" generation CPUs are now an option.
 Rome generation processors are high-performance multiprocessors that are based on AMD's Zen 2 architecture.
 The EPYC "Rome" family offers several CPU options that offer up to 48 cores per socket.

 EPYC processors are available in select data centers.
 {: important}